-BERGEN COMMUNITY COLLEGE HONOR CODE - Sanctions for cheating and/or plagiarism in a college course are enforced by the college professor according to the BCC academic integrity policy: https://bergen.smartcatalogiq.com/en/2016-2017/Catalog/Student-Life/Judicial-Affairs/Academic-Dishonesty
+BERGEN COMMUNITY COLLEGE HONOR CODE - Sanctions for cheating and/or plagiarism in a college course are enforced by the college professor according to the BCC academic integrity policy.

-COMMUNITY SERVICE REQUIERMENT- In order to meet graduation requirements, students must complete a minimum of sixty hours.
+COMMUNITY SERVICE REQUIREMENT- In order to meet graduation requirements, students must complete a minimum of forty hours.
 Members of National Honor Society (NHS) are required to do additional hours set forth in NHS bylaws.